mtik00/cronner/README.md

 Usage
 =====

+To run the script, use: `python -m cronner --settings-file jobs.json --cache-file
+    cache.db --log-file log.txt`

-To run the script, use: `python -m cronner jobs.json cache.db` You can also create a script to do this for you, of course.
+You can also create a script to do this for you, of course.
+Here's a sample `go.bat` that you can run in the same directory as the data files:

+    @echo off
+    set cache=cache.db
+    set settings=config.json
+    set log=log.txt

+    @echo on
+    python -m cronner --cache-file %cache% --settings-file %settings% --log-file %log% %*

 The cache file will be created if it doesn't already exist.